 Generic name: Pegademase Bovine Injection [ peg-A-de-mase-BOE-vine ]

 Medically reviewed by Drugs.com.
 Last updated on Nov 10, 2022.

 Uses of Pegademase Bovine Injection:

-- It is used to treat adenosine deaminase deficiency in children who have a weak immune system.
+- It is used to treat adenosine deaminase deficiency in people who have a weak immune system.